-What are some of the future projects or initiatives that Lenovo has planned that can benefit small and medium sized business owners?
+What are some of the future projects or initiatives that Lenovo has planned that can benefit small and medium-sized business owners?

 There are quite a few.

 We have our ThinkBook, which is a purpose-built product for SMEs.
 The device offers an innovative design, is well-stocked and with attractive pricing and backs it up with the power and support that is expected of Lenovo.
-In addition, the ThinkBook has rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts and get app updates, even with the lid closed.
+In addition, the ThinkBook has a rapid response with Windows Modern Standby that brings smartphone connectivity to a business laptop – the device can download emails, receive Skype call alerts and get app updates, even with the lid closed.
 The ThinkBook also comes with business-grade support and built-in self-management features.

 We also focus on continually looking for additional program offerings and flexibility around financing relationships.
 Giving SMEs the ability to manage their spend appropriately especially as they scale their business.

 We are now also in the office collaboration business!
-Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small medium more importantly.
+Creating meeting room products that help enable broad-based collaboration in all organizations but especially with our turnkey offer in the small-medium more importantly.

 In addition to other ongoing adjacent technologies, we’re working on edge-based computing.
-One of our newest offerings in that space is the SE350 – a great server which manages data and analytics at the edge of network, which has great applicability in the SME space.
+One of our newest offerings in that space is the SE350 – a great server which manages data and analytics at the edge of the network, which has great applicability in the SME space.

 All of this is enhanced by a great reseller business in Canada that can help to provide end-to-end value to SME.